henrykobutra/red-wine-quality/README.md

 ## Usage

 1. Start Jupyter Notebook:

    ```sh
    jupyter notebook

    ```

-2. Open the wine_quality_prediction.ipynb notebook and run the cells to execute the analysis.
+2. Open the `Redwine ML Model.ipynb` notebook and run the cells to execute the analysis.

 ## Acknowledgements